 - Drinking Enough Water.
 Water is vital to anyone trying to lose weight as it helps suppress hunger.
 It also has zero calories and is the best drink to quench thirst.

 - Eating Mindfully.
-You also need to follow mindful eating practices like eating food without distractions and chewing food slowly.
+You can also follow mindful eating practices like eating food without distractions and chewing food slowly.
 These behaviors help your body listen to signals of when you are full to prevent overeating.

 - Portion Control.
 You must also watch your food portions to avoid consuming more than the required calories.
 To help with portion control, you can try measuring your ingredients.
 If not, you can eat your food from small plates instead of big ones or food packages.